pascomnet/documentation/site/content/release-notes/pascom19/_index.en.md

 * TLS Trunks function correctly again
 * Optimised 'Apply telephony config' task
-* Fixed prompts for external callers calling pascom groups (via dial-in number) to ensure they are no long cut at the beginning of playback
+* Fixed prompts for external callers calling pascom groups (via dial-in number) to ensure they are no longer cut at the beginning of playback
 * Improved Web Client stability for Firefox browsers

 **Modifications**